abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - Image Alignment and Stitching A Tutorial 2004.pdf
 - Tracking-LKIA/
     - Basic Differentiation Formulas.pdf
-    - Ef?cient region tracking with parametric models of geometry and illumination 1998.pdf
+    - Efficient region tracking with parametric models of geometry and illumination 1998.pdf
     - Hyperplane approximation for template matching pami02.pdf
     - Multiple kernel tracking with SSD CVPR04.pdf
     - Real-Time Feature Tracking and Outlier Rejection with Changes in Illumination iccv01.pdf